GlucosaGreen® for Joint Health

 - People who want to maintain active and healthy lifestyles as they age

-- Individuals who want to maintain or improve joint health
+- Individuals who want to maintain or improve joint health, avoiding the possible need for physical therapy in the future

-- Anyone suffering from osteoarthritis and degenerative joint disease
+- Anyone suffering from a health condition such as osteoarthritis and degenerative joint disease seeking pain relief

 - To keep our pets and companion animals active and healthy

-- Reduce potential for pain and maximize performance in horses
+- Reduce the potential for pain and maximize performance in horses

-- Horses, dogs, and cats can also suffer from osteoarthritis and degenerative joint disease
+- Help treat Horses, dogs, and cats suffering from osteoarthritis and degenerative joint disease